Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 A ‘flash plastic’ (not the technical term by the way!) saddle won’t look as nice as a natural bone saddle, is not quite as hard and arguably the tone isn’t quite in the same league – though that’s quite subjective.

-Bone: Speaking of bone.
+Speaking of bone.
 Bone is the standard in high end guitars – and for good reason.
-It’s hard and dense so it’s durable, it transfers sound to the soundboard very efficiently and is, in the opinion of a lot of people, tonally superior to other saddle materials.
+It’s hard and dense so it’s durable.
+It transfers sound to the soundboard very efficiently.
+It is also, in the opinion of a lot of people, tonally superior to other saddle materials.

 The only other real downside of bone is that it may not be as consistent as the consistency of the material cannot be controlled as it can be with synthetic materials.